datalad-handbook/book/docs/basics/101-133-containersrun.rst

 If you're curious how to create a Singularity Image, the hidden section below has some pointers:

-.. findoutmore:: How to make a Singularity Image
+.. find-out-more:: How to make a Singularity Image

    Singularity containers are build from Image files, often called "recipes", that hold a "definition" of the software container and its